Lettuce wraps, you sneaky things you.

 - Cut the bottom stem off the cabbage so the leaves come apart easily while still staying intact.
 Wash the leaves and set aside.
 Prepare the other vegetables.

 - Combine the dressing ingredients in a blender or food processor.
-Puree until the mixture resembles chunky peanut butter (just not as thick).
+Puree or blend until the mixture resembles chunky peanut butter (just not as thick).
 Taste and adjust to fit your preferences.

 - Assemble the lettuce wraps by filling the cabbage leaves with chicken, carrots, peppers, green onions, and cilantro.
 Add a few extra peanuts if you want.
 Top with a spoonful of peanut sauce and an extra drizzle of soy sauce.